-This is one of the most common tuition savings plans because it can offer the most flexibility, significant tax benefits, and exceptional degree of control for the account owner.
-There are no age or income restrictions on who can contribute.
-529 Plans offer high contribution limits, in excess of \$200,000 depending on the state (check with your Financial Advisor about your state limits), which enables the account owner, in most cases, to accumulate sufficient assets to cover tuition costs fully.
+This is one of the most common tuition savings plans because it can offer flexibility, significant tax benefits and an exceptional degree of control for the account owner with no age or income restrictions on who can contribute.
+529 plans offer high contribution limits, in excess of \$300,000 depending on the state (check with your Financial Advisor), which enables the account owner, in most cases, to accumulate sufficient assets to cover tuition costs fully.
 Contributions grow tax-deferred and withdrawals are free from federal tax when used for qualified expenses.
-In many states, contributions may also be deductions from state income tax.
+In many states, contributions may also be deducted from state income tax.